duniter/duniter-v2s/docs/test/replay-block.md

 # How to replay a block

-You can use `try-runtime` subcommand to replay a block against a real satte from a live network.
+You can use `try-runtime` subcommand to replay a block against a real state from a live network.

 1. Checkout the git tag of the runtime version at the block you want to replay
 2. Build duniter with feature `try-runtime`: `cargo build --features try-runtime`